manahan01/JS-ajax/README.md

 # JS-ajax
-this repo contain JS and ajax project based in each branch
+This repo contain JS and ajax project based in each branch